ProfCoder/VideoProcessingToolkit/README.md

 4. Update folder paths to match your local directory structure.
 5. Run the scripts according to the instructions in each notebook.

+**Note**: For interactive features such as multi-selection for folder selection, ensure that **ipywidgets** is installed and enabled in JupyterLab or Jupyter Notebook.

 ## Dependencies
 These scripts require the following Python libraries:
 - `os` (for file and directory management)